Beverly Hills Lip Augmentation

 High Lip Line (gummy smile): the smiles of patients with a high lip line expose too much of the gum

 Lip Lines: fine lines around the mouth, resulting from natural aging

-Lip enhancement treatments at Gabbay Plastic Surgery are relatively quick
+Lip enhancement treatments at our Beverly Hills plastic surgery are relatively

-and simple ways to achieve the plumper, more symmetrical lips you desire.
+quick and simple ways to achieve the plumper, more symmetrical lips you

-With today’s technology, lip augmentation is a comfortable, safe,
+desire.
+With today’s technology, lip augmentation is a comfortable,

 Lip Augmentation Options